strauss/maze/README.md

 ### "underdog"

-Now we are talking ...
 This bot was my very first bot from 2023, that I would consider "very good".
-It uses a "very complicated" map structure for avoiding too expensive search algorithms.
+It uses a "complicated" map structure for avoiding too expensive search algorithms.
 It searches forwards (as all bots should do :-) ).
-It uses a technique, that one of my former apprentices called "mind reading" (he actually named his bot "...mindreader" and won the first contest with it).
+It uses a technique, that one of my former apprentices called "mind reading" (they actually named their own bot "...mindreader" and won the first contest with it).

 I hacked down the first version in 2 hours (mostly, because I already implemented the map structure for "chopstick" without using it there).